IgnitionZK/ignition-zk/README.md

 This request immediately triggers an approval vote by the rest of the DAO.
 If the members approve the request, the campaign officially begins on the specified start date and proceeds through three distinct phases:

-1. **Proposal Submission**: Members can formally submit new ideas and initiatives for consideration.
+1. **Proposal Submission Phase**: Members can formally submit new ideas and initiatives for consideration.

-2. **Voting**: The DAO members vote on the submitted proposals using their ZK credentials.
+2. **Voting Phase**: The DAO members vote on the submitted proposals using their ZK credentials.

-3. **Timelock / Review**: A final review period ensures the integrity and security of the approved proposals before execution.
+3. **Timelock / Review Phase**: A final review period ensures the integrity and security of the approved proposals before execution.

 IgnitionZK's governance model is built for flexibility and agility: